All Episodes

 And notice something else about this, folks.

-This president, during this investigation, has not claimed executive privilege or attorney client privilege or secret service function privilege on his behalf or his staff in order to obstruct the investigation either.
+This president, during this investigation, has not claimed executive privilege or attorney client privilege or Secret Service function privilege on his behalf or his staff in order to obstruct the investigation either.

-He made a mockery of the investigation, and it was all because he was trying to protect his lilywide ass.
+And it was all because he was trying to protect his lily white ass.

 That's exactly what he was in.